wjzhengsh/blockchain/howto/migrate_sp_ep.md

 There are a number of tasks required for preparing to move to an Enterprise Plan network from a Starter network.
 You can find detailed instructions in later sections, but here is a summary:

 - Create an Enterprise Plan network.
-- If you developed a `.bna` using Hyperledger Composer, locate and migrate the `.bna` file.
 - Recreate the desired configuration of organizations and peers from your test Starter Plan network.
 - Identify which chaincode, written in Go or Node, that will run in the Enterprise Plan network.
 - Update client applications with new API endpoint information for the Enterprise Plan network.